-14.Now you can enable Ranger Admin HA using Ambari.
+14. Enable Ranger Admin HA using Ambari.
 On the Ambari dashboard of the first Ranger host, select Services > Ranger, then select Service Actions > Enable Ranger Admin HA to launch the Enable Ranger Admin HA Wizard.

-15.On the Get Started page, enter the load-balancer URL and port number (in this example, 172.22.71.37:88), then click Next.
+15. On the Get Started page, enter the load-balancer URL and port number (in this example, 172.22.71.37:88), then click Next.